 See the Collector Lambda layer guidance to add the layer to your application and configure the Collector.
 We recommend you add this first.

-The Lambda layer supports the Java 11 (Corretto) Lambda runtime.
-It does not support the Java 8 Lambda runtimes.
+The Lambda layer supports the Java 8, 11, and 17 (Corretto) Lambda runtimes.
 For more information about supported Java versions, see the OpenTelemetry Java documentation.

 We recommend that you only enable auto-instrumentation for the libraries/frameworks that are used by your application.

-For example, to only enable auto-instrumentation for Lambda and the AWS SDK, you would have to set the following environment variables:
+For example, to only enable auto-instrumentation for Lambda and the AWS SDK, you would set the following environment variables: